GRASSP Origin and Ongoing Impact

 “I feel like a star.
 I play my best, no matter if I get hurt or not.
 I want to help my team make goals and pass the ball well.”

-More than 60 students from 12 schools participated in our spring on-site interviews, answering whether or not they agree with statements in regards to their GRASSP experience.
+More than 60 students participated in our on-site interviews, answering whether or not they agree with statements in regards to their GRASSP experience.
 Of these students, we found:

 • 100% of students agree they feel more physically active and healthy when participating in GRASSP